nlcelest/CleanData/README.md

 # CleanData

-Peer-graded Assignment: Getting and Cleaning Data Course Project This repository is submitted as part of the project for Getting and Cleaning Data course.
+This repository is submitted as part of the Peer-graded Assignment: Getting and Cleaning Data Course Project.
 It states the instructions on how to run analysis on the dataset.

 Dataset